mpanighetti/dnd5e-mote/docs/ch-6-mote-treasures/vehicles/starstuff-ships/starfire-ship.md

 #### Maps

-Use a [space galleon](https://www.dndbeyond.com/sources/sais/aag/astral-adventuring#SpaceGalleon) to represent the decks of a starfire ship.
+Use a space galleon from _Astral Adventurer's Guide_[^🛸] (see _Chapter 2: Astral Adventuring_) to represent the decks of a starfire ship.
 Beneath the steerage deck, the ship continues with an inverted cargo deck, main deck, forecastle, and sterncastle.
 The brig and pantry in the steerage deck is replaced with a larger room containing the arcane core, protected by an _arcane lock_.

 #### Attributes